Knot contact homology as a planar limit of Chern-Simons theory: Heavy skein algebras

 The variable $N$ only appears in the spider relations in quantum binomial coefficients of the form

 We will continue to use the symbol $\qBinomial{N-a}{b}$, but use it to mean the rational function in $g$ and $q$ given by \eqref{eq:formal-q-binom}.

-The category $\mathsf{Sp}(N)$ is defined in terms of ladders: \begin{definition} A ladder with $k$ uprights is a diagram drawn in a rectangle with \begin{itemize} \item $k$ parallel vertical lines that run from the bottom edge to the top edge of the rectangle, oriented upwards or downwards. \item some number of oriented horizontal rungs connecting adjacent uprights, \item a labeling of each rung by a non-negative integer and of each section of an upright by an element of $\Z_{\geq 0}$.
-Labeling must satisfy the condition that the signed sum of the segments at each vertex is zero. \end{itemize} \end{definition}
+The category $\mathsf{Sp}(N)$ is defined in terms of ladders: \begin{definition} A ladder with $k$ uprights is a diagram drawn in a rectangle with \begin{itemize} \item $k$ parallel vertical lines that run from the bottom edge to the top edge of the rectangle, oriented upwards or downwards. \item some number of oriented horizontal rungs connecting adjacent uprights, \item a labeling of each rung and each section of an upright by an element of $\Z_{\geq 0}$.
+The labeling must satisfy the condition that the signed sum of the segments at each vertex is zero. \end{itemize} \end{definition}